ogunerkutay/huggingface-llm-examples/README.md

 # Contents of /README.md

-# LLMS Project
+# HuggingFace LLM Benchmark

 ## Overview
-The LLMS (Large Language Model Suite) project is designed to facilitate the use of various large language models for natural language processing tasks.
-This suite includes scripts for loading and running different models, checking hardware compatibility, and measuring performance metrics.
+This project is designed to facilitate the use of various large language models for natural language processing tasks.
+It includes scripts for loading and running different models, and measuring their performances.

 ## Project Structure
 The project is organized into the following directories and files: